daniel-lgs/quiz-game/README.md

 # Quiz game 🔺🔻

 A computer science quiz, with scoring.
+It serves for all categories of knowledge, it is enough that the database is changed.

 ## Usage